takkun-mint/FallGuysTools/README.md

     ・ Fixed a problem that caused some processes to be executed in duplicate. <br>
     ・ Optimized programs related to server information retrieval. <br>
     ・ The volume of the active warning has been lowered. <br>
-    ・Fixed a problem where the game was activated but the active warning was still displayed. <br>
+    ・ Fixed a problem where the game was activated but the active warning was still displayed. <br>
     ・ The maximum number of connections to a private server can now be obtained from content information. <br>
     ・ Fixed a problem where the PING display would be blinded. <br>